On Interim Envy-Free Allocation Lotteries

+We devote this section to proving Theorem \ref{thm:compute-ief} below, and show how we can compute an iEF lottery of maximum expected social welfare efficiently in the case of matching instances.
+We remark that, in the case of non-matching instances (where the number of items is larger than the number of agents), deciding whether an iEF lottery exists is an NP-hard problem.
+To see why, consider the case of two agents and recall that (i) an iEF lottery is a lottery over proportional allocations (Lemma \ref{lem:ief-implies-prop}), and (ii) a proportional allocation is envy-free and (trivially) iEF.
+Hence, the existence of an iEF lottery is equivalent to the existence of a proportional/EF allocation in the case of two agents.
+Now, if we consider instances with identical valuations (in which both agents have value $v(g)$ for item $g$), deciding whether an iEF lottery exists is equivalent to deciding {\sc Partition}, a well-known NP-hard problem.

-\begin{theorem} For matching instances, an iEF lottery of maximum expected utilitarian, egalitarian, or log-Nash social welfare can be computed in polynomial time in terms of the number of agents. \end{theorem}
+\begin{theorem} For matching instances, an iEF lottery of maximum expected utilitarian, egalitarian, or log-Nash social welfare (if one exists) can be computed in polynomial time in terms of the number of agents. \end{theorem}

 Our algorithms use linear programming.
 Let $\M$ be the set of all possible perfect matchings between the agents in $\agents$ and the items in $\items$ (more formally, $\M$ is the set of all perfect matchings in the complete bipartite graph $G=(\agents,\items,\agents\times\items)$).
 For agent $i\in \agents$ and item $j\in \items$, denote by $\M_{ij}$ the set of matchings from $\M$ in which item $j$ is assigned to agent $i$.
 Also, for a matching $b\in \M$ and an agent $k\in\agents$, $b(k)$ denotes the item of $\items$ to which agent $k$ is matched in $b$.
 Then, an iEF lottery can be computed as the solution to the following linear program.